 As Chick Evans said, "Caddies are the lifeblood of the game."
 Moraine Country Club couldn't agree more with this statement, which is why its members have found another way to invest in the futures of the young men and women who are the backbone of their beloved golf course.

 The Moraine Caddy Scholarship Fund

-The Fund is an independent, tax-exempt 501(c)(3) organization, separately governed and managed for the sole purpose of providing scholarships.
-Through the continued generosity of the club's members and fundraising events like the bi-annual Moraine Caddy Appreciation Day tournament, the Fund has reached over $1.4 million, which is invested through The Dayton Foundation.
+The Moraine Caddy Scholarship Fund is a supporting organization of The Dayton Foundation.
+The fund is a tax-exempt 501(c)(3) organization, separately governed and managed for the sole purpose of providing scholarships.
+Through the continued generosity of the club's members and fundraising events like the bi-annual Moraine Caddy Appreciation Day Golf Tournament, the endowment fund has reached over $1.4 million, which is invested through The Dayton Foundation.
 Each year, 3-5 percent in interest generated is designated for financial aid.
-Thanks to the club's tireless efforts to support its vibrant caddy program, deserving Moraine Country Club caddies have received approximately $3,000 per year in college scholarship money through the Fund.
-Twenty-five recipients of this scholarship are currently enrolled at the college of their choice for the 2016-2017 academic year.

 Thanks to the members vibrant and tireless support of this caddy program, deserving caddies receive $3,000 per year in college scholarship money for 4 years.
 Twenty-four recipients of this scholarship are currently enrolled at the college of their choice for the 2017-2018 academic year.